kubernetes/kops/docs/cli/kops_create_cluster.md

       --api-loadbalancer-type string            Type of load balancer for the Kubernetes API: public or internal --api-public-name string                  Domain name of the public Kubernetes API --api-ssl-certificate string              ARN of the SSL Certificate to use for the Kubernetes API load balancer (AWS only)
-      --associate-public-ip                     Specify --associate-public-ip=[true|false] to enable/disable association of public IP for control-plane ASG and nodes.
+      --associate-public-ip                     Specify --associate-public-ip=[true|false] to enable/disable association of public IP for master ASG and nodes.
 Default is 'true'.
       --authorization string                    Authorization mode: AlwaysAllow or RBAC (default "RBAC") --bastion                                 Enable a bastion instance group.
 Only applies to private topology.
       --bastion-image string                    Machine image for bastions.
 Takes precedence over --image